SidOfc/sidneyliebrand.io/data/blog/codi-vim-fullscreen-buffer.md

 ---
-title:       'Codi.vim + fullscreen buffer'
+title:       "Codi.vim + fullscreen buffer"
-description: 'Learn how to set up Codi.vim to create a fullscreen scratch buffer that also works with Vim splits.
-We will take a look at wrapping the <code>Codi</code> command and improving the buffer name(s) as seen in <code>:ls</code>.'
+description: "Learn how to set up Codi.vim to create a fullscreen scratch buffer that also works with Vim splits.
+We will take a look at wrapping the <code>Codi</code> command and improving the buffer name(s) as seen in <code>:ls</code>."
-published:   '2018-08-27T07:55:24Z'
+published:   "2018-08-27T07:55:24Z"
 ---

 <%= figure_tag 'posts/codi-banner.png',